The Restaurant War Thailand: Restaurant War

+Challenge on Street

+This round was introduced in Season 3 and is a solo competition.
+Contestants must sell food at a street market, with the location varying in each episode.
+They have 90 minutes to prepare their food and 90 minutes to sell it.
+Contestants must create their own menu, set their prices, and plan their strategies.
+The contestant who earns the least money is eliminated.

+The winner of the Individual Challenge advances directly to the next round, earning their team a 10-minute head start to open their stall, the opportunity to open a shop in the middle, or a VVIP status with 1,500 baht to spend on food.

+Creative Cooking challenge

+In this challenge, contestant must use their creativity to cook.
+Dishes must be made distinctive, while keeping their original flavors intact.

+The Ultimate Chef Battle

+In this round, the head chefs must choose two people their teams to go head-to-head with professional chefs.

+Challenge of Taste

+This round is a solo competition.
+In this challenge, judges evaluating solely on flavor will taste and select four outstanding dishes.
+Then, the head chef trainers will determine the best dish through a blind tasting.
+Additionally, the head chefs must leave during the competition.

+Challenge of the Steal

+In this round, the head chef trainer with the fewest members can challenge another trainer who has more members.
+If they win, they get to steal a member from the losing trainer.

 Elimination

 After the judges evaluate all three dishes, a letter will be sent to each team's room announcing the results of the Restaurant War round.
 The winning team will not have any team members eliminated that week.
 The head chefs of the two losing teams must each nominate two team members for evaluation by the headmaster and the winning team's head chef.
 The winning team's head chef will have the option to select one of these nominated contestants to join their team.
 However, each head chef may only exercise this privilege once per season.
 After making their decision, the headmaster will determine which contestant will be eliminated and return their apron.

 In Season 2, the losing teams in the Restaurant War round will compete in the Individual round.
 Whoever makes the worst dish and makes the most mistakes will be eliminated from the competition.